Typically, seasonal business are those that sell things that are in demand during particular times of the year.

 Example of Seasonal Business

-Several times a year, seasonal shifts in the consumer behavior can usually be observed.
+Several times a year, seasonal shifts in consumer behaviour can usually be observed.
 Let's imagine, for illustration, that your company offers school supplies.

 After the summer, when students return to school, sales of notebooks, calculators, and pencils are anticipated to increase.
 Typically, it is reasonable to anticipate that this surge will take place year at the same time.